 He studied Egyptology at the universities of Birmingham and Swansea and has worked in the field in the Late Period cemetery of El-Asasif in Luxor and at South Abydos.
 His research focuses on the Libyan and Kushite Periods of Egyptian history and on the history and development of Egyptology and archaeology in Egypt, and its presentation to the public.
 Chris has taught Egyptology at UCL, SOAS, Birkbeck College and Bloomsbury Summer School, and regularly give lectures throughout the UK.
 He has also published a series of articles on ancient Egypt, and contributed chapters to several edited books.
 He plays several musical instruments, failed to become either a footballer or a rock star, and cycles to work.
 Follow Chris on Twitter and via his blog, and for his academic work his profile at academia.edu.
 For all media enquiries please contact Melissa Hales at Rush Talent.

 Education and Public Engagement Manager

 Hazel Gray joined the EES in 2013.
 She read Natural Sciences at Cambridge and then took a post-graduate Diploma in Library and Information Studies at Loughborough.
 After working in a couple of academic and commercial libraries, she settled into a career at Shell, which took her from the Library and Information Services, through a management consultancy team, into web management and finally to internal communications and change management.
 During that time, she studied for a Certificate in Egyptology at Birkbeck College, University of London, and a Diploma in Egyptology at Manchester University.
-Her role at the EES includes keeping the London office running smoothly and safely, supporting the Director and Board of Trustees, and managing the Library.
+Her role at the EES includes keeping the London office running smoothly and safely, supporting the Director and Board of Trustees, and managing the Library and fieldwork grants.
 She spends her spare time puzzling over sudokus and crosswords, cooking, going to horsey events, and trying to keep track of her daughters.

 Fieldwork and Public Engagement Manager (Egypt)